Skip to main content

 Classics is an interdisciplinary program devoted to the study of the ancient Greek and Roman civilizations.
 Students may focus on the Classics Language track or the Classical Civilization track.
 Besides the sequences in the Greek, Latin, and Sanskrit languages, the Department offers courses in Greek and Roman archaeology, history, linguistics, literature (including comparative literature), mythology, philosophy, and social history.

-The Classics Language track involves the study of texts in the ancient languages, while the Classical Civilization track makes use of these same texts in English translations.
+The Classical Language track involves the study of texts in the ancient languages, while the Classical Civilization track makes use of these same texts in English translations.
 Both Classics tracks qualify graduates for appropriate careers in teaching and library work but can also be used as preparation for non-classical academic and professional disciplines such as business, law, and medicine.
 Students have combined a major in classics with a second major or certificate such as anthropology, biology, communication, computer science, history, history of art and architecture, history and philosophy of science, nonclassical languages and literatures, psychology, and women's studies.

 Students planning graduate study in classics may be required to obtain reading competency in German, French, or Italian.
 Such study might begin during the course of completing the undergraduate major or may be undertaken in graduate school.